HuynhManhHung441/LearnEnglish/README.md

 - Did you buy the extension package to use more functions?

+- Do you have any plans to release a new version?

 - I enjoy coding with my colleague.

 - The function to export PDF files is not finished yet.